The Man Who Could Work Miracles: Plot

 Realizing that others, including the vicar, wish to exploit him for their own ends, Fotheringay decides not to carry out the vicar's plan.
 Instead, he creates an old-fashioned kingdom in which he is the centre of the universe.
 In a fit of reckless pomposity, he changes the Colonel's house into a spectacular palace of gold and marble.
 He summons many people to his palace, where he dresses like a king and appoints the girl whom he loves as queen.
 He commands the leaders of the world to create a utopia, free of greed, war, plague, famine, jealousy and toil.
 Maydig begs Fotheringay to wait until the following day, so Fotheringay buys some time by stopping the Earth's rotation.
 However, this causes all living creatures and objects to whirl off the Earth's surface.
-Civilisation and all life other than Fotheringay are obliterated as everything in the world flies through the air and is dashed to pieces.
+Civilization and all life other than Fotheringay are obliterated as everything in the world flies through the air and is dashed to pieces.

 The desperate and contrite Fotheringay calls on his powers one last time to return the world to its state before he had entered the pub the day before, willing away his power to work miracles.
 He appears again in the pub, but when he tries the lamp trick, he fails.

 One of the Celestials remarks that all that came of the experiment was "negativism, lust and vindictive indignation," which is all that humans have.
 The giver of power defends that humans were only apes yesterday and need time to grow up, and that there is a spark of indignation against wrongness in the human heart.
 The giver of power decides to give humanity power slowly and gradually, allowing wisdom and maturity to keep pace.
-The others think that the end result will be the same but are dared to return years later to see for themselves.
+The others think that the result will be the same but are dared to return years later to see for themselves.